 You’ll find the Tourist Office next to Abbaye Saint-Pierre.
 Opening hours are listed on the Tourist Office website.

-Ask for a map of the town (Plan de Moissac), which also shows three walking circuits around Moissac, and will be useful if you have time for some wider exploring.
+Ask for a map of the town (Plan R/V Moissac—Terre des Confluences), which shows three walking circuits around Moissac, and will be useful if you have time for some wider exploring.

 Accommodation in Moissac